therealpeterpython/remembot/README.md

 Be aware that if you setup the service unit manually you have to replace the placeholders in the remembot.service file.

 #### Start the bot
-If you used the systemd unit with the setup script, the bot should automatically (re-)start.
+If you have installed the systemd unit with the setup script, the bot should automatically (re-)start.
 If you have any problems you may find
 ```
 systemctl --user status remembot.service
 ```